 - communication, critical thinking, information competency, quantitative reasoning, global awareness, personal responsibility, and application of knowledge;

-- coherence among disciplines and promotion of openness to the diversity of the human experience;
+- collaboration among disciplines and openness to the diversity of the human experience;

-- student services, learning support, and state of the art technology that enable students to reach their educational goals in an efficient and timely manner.
+- student services, learning support, and state of the art technology, including distance education modalities, that enable students to reach their educational goals in an efficient and timely manner.

 OBJECTIVES AND FUNCTIONS